zengxi-hada/HIVID2/README.md

 **This program all_in_one.pl is to generate a all-in-one shell script for HIVID2 pipeline**.
 HIVID2 has 4 steps in stage 2, but using all_in_one.pl, The user can run HIVID2 just by one single shell script.After running all_in_one.pl, each sample will generate a folder in output_directory and there is a shell script named "sampleID_all_in_one.sh" for each sample.
 Just run it using
 "**sh sampleID_all_in_one.sh**".

-Please note that the reference genomes of both human and virus should be indexed by both bwa and soap2 before running sampleID_all_in_one.sh.
+Please note that the reference genomes of both human and virus should be indexed by both bwa and soap2 before running *_all_in_one.sh.

 **The parameters of all_in_one.pl**